metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 The $pepper object has lots of goodies, described in the following sections.
-There is also a wealth of libraries in [https://metacpan.org](https://metacpan.org) and you add include your own re-usable packages under /opt/pepper/lib .
-For instance, if many of your endpoints share some data-crunching routines, you could create /opt/pepper/lib/MyUtils/DataCrunch.pm and import it as:  use MyUtils::DataCrunch; .
+There is also a wealth of libraries in [https://metacpan.org](https://metacpan.org) and you add include your own re-usable packages under $ENV{HOME}/pepper/lib .
+For instance, if many of your endpoints share some data-crunching routines, you could create $ENV{HOME}/pepper/lib/MyUtils/DataCrunch.pm and import it as:  use MyUtils::DataCrunch; .
 You can also add subroutines below the main endpoint\_handler() subroutine.
 Pepper is just plain Perl, and the only "rule" is that endpoint\_handler() needs to return what will be sent to the client.

-# WEB / PSGI ENVIRONMENT IN THE $pepper OBJECT
+# WEB / PSGI ENVIRONMENT

 When you are building an endpoint handler for a web URI, the $pepper object will contain the full PSGI environment (which is the web request), including the